 Euro accounts are operated by PPS EU SA – which is an E-Money institution based in Brussels, authorised by the National Bank of Belgium.

-If you need to transfer large amounts of Sterling to Euros in Ireland – you should read our article on Sending Money From Ireland to UK
+If you need to transfer large amounts of money to or from Ireland – you should read our article on Sending Money From Ireland to UK

 Wise (Previously called Transferwise) is another multi-currency account that comes with a debit card.
 There are no monthly fees.